Pellenes tharinae: Distribution and habitat

-Pellenes spiders can be found across the Afrotropical, Holarctic and Indomalayan realms.
-Pellenes tharinae lives in Namibia, South Africa and Zimbabwe.
-The holotype was found in a gravel bed in the Brandberg Mountain in Namibia at an altitude of 2000 m above sea level in 2000.
+Pellenes tharinae is known from Namibia, South Africa and Zimbabwe.
+The holotype was found in a gravel bed on the Brandberg Mountain in Namibia at an altitude of 2000 m above sea level in 2000.
 Other specimen have been found in karoo nearby.
 It is amongst the most abundant species of spider living in the area.

 In 2009, Wesołowska and Charles Haddad identified that female examples described in 1999 as Pellenes pulcher were of this species.
 This extended its species distribution to include Zimbabwe.
 At the same time they also listed the species as one of those that they had found living in the Ndumo Game Reserve in South Africa.
 This was the first time it had been seen in the country.
 It was found in plant litter under Vachellia tortilis trees.
 Subsequently, it was found in Free State.
 Examples were found in a range of environments, including the chimney of a termite mound.
 It has also been found living amongst plant litter in a forest of mopane trees.
 Its conservation status is considered of least concern.